How to Make Your Playground Fun for All

 Some playground equipment many kids know and love includes:

-- Slides: Commercial playground slides come in many shapes and sizes and are great for introducing kids to a variety of excitement.
+• Slides: Commercial playground slides come in many shapes and sizes and are great for introducing kids to a variety of excitement.
 Slides give kids an incentive for climbing to new heights — if they make it to the top, they have a fun ride back down again.
-They also aid in physical and emotional development, as the balance needed to slide down slides builds gross motor skills and the effort of climbing up slides provides an active challenge.
+They also aid in physical and emotional development, as the balance needed to slide down slides builds gross motor skills, and the effort of climbing up stairs to get to the slide provides an active challenge.

 Classic playground equipment is enjoyable, and you can make it even more exciting by adding other elements to your play area.
 Think outside the box when adding other play structures and activities to enhance kids’ creative thinking skills.